 Previous GeneCards Identifiers for SIRT3 Gene

 SIRT3 encodes a member of the sirtuin family of class III histone deacetylases, homologs to the yeast Sir2 protein.
 The encoded protein is found exclusively in mitochondria, where it can eliminate reactive oxygen species, inhibit apoptosis, and prevent the formation of cancer cells.
 SIRT3 has far-reaching effects on nuclear gene expression, cancer, cardiovascular disease, neuroprotection, aging, and metabolic control. [provided by RefSeq, May 2019]

 GeneCards Summary for SIRT3 Gene

 SIRT3 (Sirtuin 3) is a Protein Coding gene.
-Among its related pathways are Organelle biogenesis and maintenance and Central carbon metabolism in cancer.
+Diseases associated with SIRT3 include Aging.
+Among its related pathways are NAD metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include enzyme binding and NAD+ ADP-ribosyltransferase activity.
 An important paralog of this gene is SIRT2.